This information relates to OPA’s amended deeds and processes in effect from 9 May 2022, and updated 19 October 2022.

 14. There is already a deed in place but now the services which the participant needs have changed.
 Do I need to submit a new deed?

-No, if there is agreement to change the details of services to be provided to the participant during the life of the NDIS plan, you can submit a Deed Amendment Schedule instead (see Question 15 below).
+No, if there is agreement to change the details of services to be provided to the participant, you can submit a Deed Amendment Schedule instead, provided the original deed was submitted on or after 9 May 2022 (see Question 16 below).

-A Deed Amendment Schedule is used to update the details of services to be provided to the participant which are set out in Schedule 2 of a Support Coordination or Miscellaneous Services Deed.
+A Deed Amendment Schedule is used to change the details of services to be provided to the participant which are set out in Schedule 2 of an existing deed, or to extend a deed to cover services in a new plan period.

-There is no limit on the number of times a new Deed Amendment Schedule can be made during the term of a deed.
+There is no limit on the number of Deed Amendment Schedules that can be made.

 If you have any other questions about OPA’s NDIS deeds, please contact us at [email protected]